Learn more about our impactLearn more about our impact

 CITES, which stands for the Convention on International Trade in Endangered Species of Wild Fauna and Flora, is a global agreement among governments to regulate or ban international trade in species under threat.

 In the mid-20th century, governments were beginning to recognize that trade in some wild animals and plants had a devastating impact on those species.
 These species were being driven toward extinction through unsustainable use for food, fuel, medicine, and other purposes.

 And while individual governments could control what happened within their borders, they did not have a way to address the impacts of international trade in these species.
 In 1973, 21 countries addressed this issue by signing the CITES agreement.

-After four decades, CITES remains one of the cornerstones of international conservation.
-There are 183 member Parties and trade is regulated in more than 35,000 species.
-Representatives of CITES nations meet every two to three years at a Conference of the Parties to review progress and adjust the lists of protected species, which is grouped into three categories with different levels of protection:
+CITES remains one of the cornerstones of international conservation.
+There are 184 member Parties and trade is regulated in more than 38,000 species.
+Representatives of CITES nations meet every two to three years at a Conference of the Parties (or COP) to review progress and adjust the lists of protected species, which are grouped into three categories with different levels of protection:

 CITES also brings together law enforcement officers from wildlife authorities, national parks, customs, and police agencies to collaborate on efforts to combat wildlife crime targeted at animals such as elephants and rhinos.